couchbase/kv_engine/docs/BinaryProtocol.md

 start point and then randomised hash-tables buckets for searching within a vbucket.

+Note that the command will only search a vbucket, if the collection's item count of the vbucket is greater than zero.
+The collection item count is only updated when a mutation is persisted and persistence executes asynchronously.
+A Get Random Key issued after any store operation will be guaranteed success until the asynchronous persistence task has updated the collection statistics.
+This is also true when the store uses durability.

 Request:

 * MAY have extras if client has enabled collections (see HELO)